songlab-cal/swga2/README.md

 $ pip install -r requirements.txt
 ```

-To install `soapswga`, go into the downloaded folder and enter
+To install `soapswga`, first download the repository and go into the downloaded folder.
+Run the following:

  ```bash
 $ pip install .